Referrals or Request Services

-To make a referral, call (410) 780-5203 and ask for the intake coordinator in your area.
+To request services or to make a referral, call (410) 780-5203 and ask for the Intake Coordinator in your area.
 Alternatively, download the referral form from the link below and fax the referral form directly to the intake coordinator in your area.
 If there is a safety concern or other urgent matter, call 911 or crisis response.
 Call our office directly for any referral for clients who present a danger to self or others.

 For Howard County, Montgomery County, Anne Arundel County, and Prince George’s County, contact Melissa Klaus, at (410) 780-5203 or fax to (410) 987-4301.

 Thrive will contact the client and/or referral source within one week of receiving the referral to begin the intake process.
 Once assigned, the intake therapist will schedule an initial intake evaluation with the client.
 After completing the evaluation, it may take up to two weeks for a primary therapist to be assigned.
 In the time between the initial evaluation and assignment to a primary therapist, the intake clinician is available for therapy visits as needed or requested.

 Thrive currently accepts Medicaid (including Aetna Better Health, AMERIGROUP Community Care, Jai Medical Systems, Kaiser Permanente, Maryland Physicians Care, MedStar Family Choice, Priority Partners, University of Maryland Health Partners, and United Healthcare).